Africa just can't catch a break, can it?

-- In one episode of Whose Line Is It Anyway?, Drew Carey called Africa a great country.
+- Whose Line Is It Anyway?: In one episode, Drew Carey called Africa a great country.
 Greg Proops responds "It's also a continent if you're a geographer!"
 The contestants turned it into a Running Gag for the rest of the episode.

-- Bone Kickers: This attitude makes up a big part of "Warriors", despite trying (emphasis on trying) to show the team's respect and sympathy for the bodies of slaves they find (from ten years after Britian outlawed slavery), they act like the continent has a single culture talking about returning the bodies to "Africa", and performing a what is supposedly traditional funeral dance without doing anything to determine if its applicable to these people (or even one of them).
+- Bone Kickers: This attitude makes up a big part of "Warriors", despite trying (emphasis on trying) to show the team's respect and sympathy for the bodies of slaves they find (from ten years after Britain outlawed slavery), they act like the continent has a single culture talking about returning the bodies to "Africa", and performing a what is supposedly traditional funeral dance without doing anything to determine if its applicable to these people (or even one of them).
 Diamanda Hagan ripped them apart for this in her review, pointing out (among other things) that since they don't know which part of Africa the dead slaves were taken from, the "funeral dance" could come from their worst enemies.

 - In warning against this trope, the Mutants & Masterminds Atlas of Earth-Prime says, "Treating a continent the size of Africa as the same everywhere is more unrealistic than giant-robot apes and dinosaur men wearing jetpacks."

 - At Epcot's World Showcase, the treatment of Africa seems to come off like this.
 The only African country with a pavilion dedicated to it is Morocco, a North African, Muslim nation.
 The rest of the continent is represented solely by a small "African-themed" snack stand called The Outpost, a remnant from unused plans for a cancelled "Equatorial Africa" pavilion proposal, located between the China and Germany pavilions.